Level of Study

 Compulsory Assignments and Attendance

-Full attendance at no fewer than 9 of the 12 class meetings is required to pass the course.
+- Full attendance at no fewer than 7 of the 10 class meetings

 Forms of Assessment